ESSAY | By Chris Graham

 Enter Liberal Senator Jim Molan, a former Major-General with the sort of communication skills you might expect from… a former Major-General.
 He snatched intense focus from the jaws of distraction by suggesting a Royal Commission shouldn’t go ahead because the mother of a dead veteran who has been leading the push is apparently ‘disingenuous’ and ‘duplicitous’.

 As to the actual merits of a Royal Commission, from Morrison’s perspective all they do is highlight his failures elsewhere: an article in The Conversation recently was headlined: “One veteran on average dies by suicide every 2 weeks.
 This is what a royal commission needs to look at”.
-That’s half the rate at which women are dying at the hands of men.
+That’s half the rate at which women are dying at the hands of men, by the way.

 In September last year, the Australian Institute of Health and Welfare reported: “From 2001 to 2017, there were 419 suicides in serving, reserve and ex-serving Australian Defence Force (ADF) personnel who have served since 2001.
 Compared with Australian men, the age-adjusted rate of suicide over this period was 48% lower for men serving and in the reserves, and 18% higher for ex-serving men.”